jason102/clp-game/README.md

 # Jason's CLP Game

 This is a Typescript React [Vite](https://vitejs.dev/) app using Firebase for the backend.
-It is a demonstration of how to show real-time updates on a dashboard UI when a user somewhere else clicks orange and blue buttons to increase their respective values within 5 second after the first click is registered.
+It is a demonstration of how to show real-time updates on a dashboard UI when a user somewhere else clicks orange and blue buttons to increase their respective values within 5 seconds after the first click is registered.

 The dashboard is deployed at [clp-game.vercel.app](https://clp-game.vercel.app) and the client at [clp-game.vercel.app/client](https://clp-game.vercel.app/client).